RolandSaks/gist-check/README.md

 ## 5. Run application aws
 Application can be launched into the aws via cf/gist-checker.yaml template.

-Before launching to cloud then please revert configuration changes in step1.
+Before launching to cloud then please make configuration changes, so that elasticsearch host would be docker container name.

-Change in configuration.js file "host": "localhost", to "host": "elasticsearch"
+ 1) configuration.js file "host": "localhost", to "host": "elasticsearch"

-It will create a ecs with 4 the same conteiners = gistchecker, kibana, elasticsearch, jenkins.
+It will create same 4 applications to aws  = gistchecker, kibana, elasticsearch, jenkins.

 Kibana is accessbile from "<Ec2PublicIP:5601"